 I recently sat down for an interview with Diane Quintana for her new series on hoarding.
-While it is a small percentage of clients we work with who have a hoarding disorder, it can be one of the most challenging disorders for not only the person trying to overcome their hoarding tendencies but their families as well.
+It is a small percentage of clients we work with who have a hoarding disorder.
+However, it can be one of the most challenging disorders for not only the person trying to overcome their hoarding tendencies but their families as well.

 With disorders like ADHD and the chronically disorganized, there is behavior training and approaches that can make it easier to be more organized.
 For the hoarder, it’s often a matter of addressing the underlying trauma that created the disorder.
 As I explain in my interview with Diane, I find that hoarding is often a surface diagnosis.
 Go below that and you find something else.
 We see clients with childhood trauma, depression, people going through transitions, people suffering a lot of loss.
 I always say that we are one nervous breakdown away from becoming a hoarder.

 Because there is often so much more going on than “just hoarding” we work very carefully with our hoarding clients to be especially gentle about the organizing process.
 We have certain rules that we use: